xrehpicx/rstart/README.md

 This project is set up with [Drizzle ORM](https://orm.drizzle.team/) and PostgreSQL for type-safe, modern database access.

 - **Configuration:**
-    - Connection and ORM setup: `src/lib/db/index.ts`
+    - Connection and ORM setup: `src/server/db/index.ts`
-    - Schema definitions: `src/lib/db/schema.ts`
+    - Schema definitions: `src/server/db/schema.ts`
-    - Drizzle config: `drizzle.config.ts` (project root)
 - **Environment:** Requires a `DATABASE_URL` in your environment variables (see env docs above).
 - **Example Table:**
     - `hello` table with `id` (serial primary key) and `greeting` (text, not null)